-This report does not contain estimates of the uncounted or hidden homeless population, people in detox, or data from participating reservations.
+This report does not contain estimates of the uncounted or hidden homeless population, the number of people in detox, or data from participating reservations.

 Minnesota has 11 Continuum of Care (CoC)ii regions.
 Counts data for all regions and select geographies are available at mnhomeless.org.